Harshkabu1305/Diabetes-pridiction-using-Neural-Network-/README.md

-# perceptronManyInputs
+#Diabetes prediction using neural network
-implementation of single layer perceptron learning algorithm with many inputs
+implementation of multiple perceptron layer learning algorithm with many inputs